matthew-parlette/dokuwiki-formula/README.rst

 .. contents::
     :local:

-``template``
+``dokuwiki``
 ------------

-Installs the template package, and starts the associated template service.
+Installs the dokuwiki package, and starts the associated dokuwiki service.